Uninett/Argus/docs/about-argus.rst

 same monitoring systems.
 Our aim was to aggregate all alerts into a single, coherent dashboard system.
-This dashboard provides a comprehensive overview of all currently active incidents across all services to our first line of support, the Sikt Servicecenter.
+This dashboard provides a comprehensive overview of all currently active incidents across all services to our first line of support, the Sikt Service Center.
 It serves as a single place to manage notification profiles for both the first and second line support teams.

 Argus follows the principle of *single responsibility*, i.e. it does not